-Class I misdemeanor Maximum - not more than one year imprisonment, or one thousand dollars fine,

-or both

-Minimum - none

-Class II misdemeanor 1 /

-one thousand dollars fine, or both

-Minimum - none

-Class III misdemeanor 1 '

-or five hundred dollars fine, or both Minimum - none

-Class III A misdamanar

-Class IIIA misdemeanor hundred dollars fine, or both

-Minimum - none

-Class IV misdemeanor

-Cluss IV inisucinculor dollars fine

-Minimum - one hundred dollars fine

-Class V misdemeanor

-dollars fine

-Minimum - none

-Class W misdemeanor Driving under the influence or implied

-consent

-First conviction

-Maximum - sixty days imprisonment and

-five hundred dollars fine

-Mandatory minimum - seven days

-imprisonment and five hundred dollars fine

-Second conviction

-Maximum - six months imprisonment and five hundred dollars fine

-Mandatory minimum - thirty days

-imprisonment and five hundred dollars fine

-Third conviction

-Maximum - one year imprisonment and

-one thousand dollars fine

-Mandatory minimum - ninety days

-imprisonment and one thousand dollars fine

-10
+Class I misdemeanor Maximum - not more than one year imprisonment, or one thousand dollars fine, or both Class II misdemeanor one thousand dollars fine, or both Class III misdemeanor or five hundred dollars fine, or both Class IIIA misdemeanor hundred dollars fine, or both Class IV misdemeanor Minimum - noneMaximum - no imprisonment, five hundred dollars fine Class V misdemeanor Minimum - noneMaximum - no imprisonment, one hundred dollars fine Class W misdemeanor Minimum - noneDriving under the influence or implied consent First conviction Maximum - sixty days imprisonment and five hundred dollars fine Mandatory minimum - seven days imprisonment and five hundred dollars fine Second conviction Maximum - six months imprisonment and five hundred dollars fine Mandatory minimum - thirty days imprisonment and five hundred dollars fine Third conviction Maximum - one year imprisonment and one thousand dollars fine Mandatory minimum - ninety days imprisonment and one thousand dollars fine

-- (2) Sentences of imprisonment in misdemeanor cases shall be served in the county jail, except that in the following circumstances the court may, in its discretion, order that such sentences be served in institutions under the jurisdiction of the Department of Correctional Services: - (a) If the sentence is for a term of one year upon conviction of a Class I misdemeanor; - (b) If the sentence is to be served concurrently or consecutively with a term for conviction of a felony; or - (c) If the Department of Correctional Services has certified as provided in section 28-105 as to the availability of facilities and programs for short-term prisoners and the sentence is for a term of six months or more.
+(2) Sentences of imprisonment in misdemeanor cases shall be served in the county jail, except that such sentences may be served in institutions under the jurisdiction of the Department of Correctional Services if the sentence is to be served concurrently or consecutively with a term for conviction of a felony and the combined sentences total a term of one year or more.
+A determinate sentence shall be imposed for a misdemeanor if the sentence is to be served concurrently or consecutively with a determinate sentence for a Class III, IIIA, or IV felony.

-Source: Laws 1977, LB 38, § 6; Laws 1982, LB 568, § 1; Laws 1986, LB 153, § 1; Laws 1992, LB 291, § 1; Laws 1998, LB 309, § 1; Laws 2002, LB 82, § 3; Laws 2005, LB 594, § 1; Laws 2011, LB675, § 1.
-Operative date January 1, 2012.
+Source: Laws 1977, LB 38, § 6; Laws 1982, LB 568, § 1; Laws 1986, LB 153, § 1; Laws 1992, LB 291, § 1; Laws 1998, LB 309, § 1; Laws 2002, LB 82, § 3; Laws 2005, LB 594, § 1; Laws 2011, LB 675, § 1; Laws 2015, LB 605, § 7; Laws 2016, LB 1094, § 3.